Avy 3

 Session 1 | The Conceptual Model for Avalanche Hazard

 The “Conceptual Model for Avalanche Hazard” is the key document underpinning operational avalanche forecasting and hazard management in North America.
 To begin a higher level or risk assessment we need a higher level tool.
 This session will provide the more advanced underlying framework used in operational risk management.
-We will use this as the foundation to discuss further topics.
+This session will focus on primarily on how we can best evaluate consequence of avalanche involvements.

 Session 2 | The Nature of the Problem